samergul/EmployeeMangementSystem/Installing-the-Dynamite-NuGet-packages-from-our-MyGet.org-feeds.md

 Thus, the NuGet package GSoft.Dynamite.SP is the perfect companion to GSoft.Dynamite to ensure that the Dynamite DLL and its dependencies are properly deployed to the GAC.
 ![GSoft.Dynamite.SP Package](http://i.imgur.com/dxcbsXW.png)

+## How to update a Dynamite NuGet package
+Updating NuGet packages can get a bit hairy if you are not careful.

+Be sure to follow these guidelines to avoid headaches:

+1. Include the download packages under source control whenever practical (this makes the solution work even if NuGet feeds are unavailable).
+2. Don't attempt to update packages that have already been updated by one of your coworkers concurrently.
+The merge conflict could be bloddy (and, under TFS, file locks could ruin your NuGet update operation very fast).
+3. Update packages as part of a specific commit which includes as few other changes as possible.
+This way, the package update commit is completed quickly (less risk of merge conflicts, etc.)
+4. Before installing Dynamite or another package as a new reference on a project, stop and go update that package from another project which already depends on that package.
+If you don't, some if your projects may end up depending on different versions of Dynamite at the same time (both versions of the package would get installed side-by-side).